 If you're a student at another college or university, you can take classes at Montgomery College to transfer back to your home school.

-Whether you are looking to earn a few credits over the summer or continue your studies locally while you're home during the coronavirus pandemic, Montgomery College offers:
+Whether you are looking to earn a few credits over the summer, or continue your studies locally during a break from your current school, MC offers:

 - Affordable tuition rates